pludoo/splat-java/README.md

 * Enables easy expansion
 * All code is commented for easy understanding

-The "Main.class" file contains a few examples of code to get you started and feel free to reach out to me if you feel the need to ask any questions.
+The "Main.java" file contains a few examples of code to get you started and feel free to reach out to me if you feel the need to ask any questions.